dbcook/openrocket-database/README.md

 * PARABOLIC
 * POWER

-The HAACK, OGIVE, PARABOLIC and POWER types all take a shape parameter that can be set in the UI, but that cannot be specified in a .orc file and get set to a default value when such a part is selected.
+The HAACK, OGIVE, PARABOLIC and POWER types all take a numeric shape parameter that can be set in the UI, but that cannot be specified in a .orc file and get set to a default value when such a part is selected.